tvrenamer/tvrenamer/README.md

     1. Execute the run script via `./TVRenamer-<version>/run-linux.sh`

 ## Contributions
-The development team numbers just 2, so anything from Java code patches to UI/UX recommendations would be gratefully received.
+The development team is just a couple of blokes, so anything from Java code patches to UI/UX recommendations would be gratefully received.

 To contribute to the code side of things you should know Java and it would be helpful if you know some SWT and git.
-The easiest way to submit changes is via a [guthub pull request](http://help.github.com/forking/) based off the [devel branch](http://github.com/tvrenamer/tvrenamer/tree/devel).
+The easiest way to submit changes is via a [guthub pull request](http://help.github.com/forking/) based off the [master branch](http://github.com/tvrenamer/tvrenamer/tree/master).

-If you anything else (feature requests, comments, fanmail!), [create a new issue](https://github.com/tvrenamer/tvrenamer/issues/new) and set the label to be 'Type-Enhancement'.
+For anything else (feature requests, comments, fanmail!), [create a new issue](https://github.com/tvrenamer/tvrenamer/issues/new) and set the label to 'Type-Enhancement'.